openwisp/openwisp-notifications/README.rst

 This setting defines notification sound to be played when notification is received in real-time on admin site.

-Provide an absolute or relative path(hosted on your webserver) to audio file as show below.
+Provide a relative path (hosted on your webserver) to audio file as show below.

 .. code-block:: python

-    OPENWISP_NOTIFICATIONS_SOUND = '/static/your-appname/audio/notification.mp3'
+    OPENWISP_NOTIFICATIONS_SOUND = 'your-appname/audio/notification.mp3'

 ``OPENWISP_NOTIFICATIONS_CACHE_TIMEOUT``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~